fjiang212/my-notes/certifications/aws-assoicate-developer/README.md

 ### Other connection
 * Hybrid Environment
-    * VPN: Customer Gateway <--> VPN Connection <--> Virtual Private Gateway : communicate with all resouce(like EC2) internally withoug the need for public IP address and internet gateway.
+    * VPN: Customer Gateway <--> VPN Connection <--> Virtual Private Gateway : communicate with all resource(like EC2) internally without the need for public IP address and internet gateway.
-    * AWS direct connction
+    * AWS direct connection: You can create multiple private virtual interfaces to multiple VPC's at the same time.
+Public virtual interface allow you use direct connection to connect to public AWS endpoints(ex: DynammoDB, S3..)
-    * AWS Storage gateway(Gateway-Cached Volumes, Gateway-Store Volumes)
+    * AWS Storage gateway(Gateway-Cached Volumes, Gateway-Store Volumes): Access data in S3, EBS, Glacier
 * EIPs remain associated with your AWS account until you explicitly release them.
 There are charges for EIPs allocated to your account, even when they are not associated with a resource
 * An Elastic Network Interface (ENI) is a virtual network interface that you can attach to an instance in an Amazon VPC.
 ENIs are only available within an Amazon VPC, and they are associated with a subnet upon creation.
 They can have one public IP address and multiple private IP addresses.
 * An Amazon VPC endpoint enables you to create a private connection between your Amazon VPC and another AWS service without requiring access over the Internet or through a NAT instance, VPN connection, or AWS Direct Connect.